Nat Sherman: Origin

-Later a New York real estate developer named Abe Gubertz had cash-flow difficulties during the construction of a 38 story building located at 1400 Broadway, on Broadway in Manhattan.
+Later, a New York real estate developer named Abe Gubertz had cash flow difficulties during the construction of a 38-story building located at 1400 Broadway, on Broadway in Manhattan.
 Sherman provided the struggling developer with a loan, taking retail space located in the lobby as partial payment.
 The shop sold cigarettes and cigars in substantial quantities to those who worked in the building and proved a means of distributing its own cigars, including Epoca and Nat Sherman-branded product.
 The company also was the exclusive importer and distributor of the Cuban-made Bolivar brand in the United States.

 1950s

 In the 1950s, an adjoining retail space was obtained on the street, which initially was used as a candy store.
-The wall between the two establishments was later broken down, paving the way for an expansion of the tobacco shop, which catered to an elite customer base, which included leaders in the fashion industry, theatre, and politicians.
+The wall between the two establishments was later broken down, paving the way for an expansion of the tobacco shop, which catered to an elite customer base which included leaders in the fashion industry, theatre, and politicians.
 Prominent members of organized crime "families" also frequented the shop, which was regarded as "neutral ground".

-Nat Sherman's son Joel, company president and CEO into the 21st century, later recalled of the shop's most dangerous customers:
+Nat Sherman's son Joel, company president and CEO into the 21st century, later recalled one of the shop's most dangerous customers:

 1960s

 In 1950, Sherman introduced the plastic-tipped cigar to the industry, called Sherman's #25.
 The cigar was produced in Tampa for Sherman by Carl Cuesta, an American manufacturer of cigars for brands including Partagas.
 The company applied for a patent for its cigar tip, which was never granted.
-Nevertheless, for 32 years the company scared off rivals by marking its packaging with the words "patent pending" and by threatening legal action.
+Nevertheless, for 32 years, the company scared off rivals by marking its packaging with the words "patent pending" and by threatening legal action.

 Sherman was also a pioneer in the manufacture of cigarettes which made use of cigar tobacco, launching a product called Havana Ovals #149 early in the 1950s.
-According to company lore, the move to specialty small cigars and cigarettes was made at the request of an irate customer who had been unable to smoke a cigar on an airplane and who had specifically requested a cigarette which tasted like a cigar.
+According to the company, the move to specialty small cigars and cigarettes was made at the request of an irate customer who had been unable to smoke a cigar on an airplane and who had specifically requested a cigarette that tasted like a cigar.

 During the 1960s, the Sherman shop expanded its wares to include pipes.
 Over 1,000 pipes were offered for sale in a 40 ft long case hung along the wall of the store.
 The company also began to sell pipe tobacco under the "Nat Sherman" brand name.
 At the time of its expansion, the company's pipe department was perhaps the largest in New York City and the United States.

 In the 1960s, a move was made to expand both the wholesale operations of the company and its cigarette manufacturing arm.
 The company's previous manufacturing facility in Wilkes-Barre, Pennsylvania, was shuttered and a move made to a new and larger facility in Englewood, New Jersey.